Stochastic contextual bandits with graph feedback: from independence number to MAS number: Introduction

 Our first result concerns a new lower bound on the minimax regret. \begin{theorem}[Minimax lower bound] For $T \ge \beta_M(G)^3$, it holds that $\reg_T^\star(G,M) = \Omega(\sqrt{\beta_M(G)T})$, where the graph-theoretic quantity $\beta_M(G)$ is given by

 and $I_i\notto I_j$ means that $u\notto v$ whenever $u\in I_i$ and $v\in I_j$. \end{theorem}

 Theorem \ref{thm:LB} provides a minimax lower bound on the optimal regret, depending on both the number of contexts $M$ and the feedback graph $G$.
+Note that the independent subsets $I_1,\dots,I_M$ are allowed to be empty if needed.
 It is clear that $\beta_1(G) = \alpha(G)$ is the independence number, and $\beta_M(G) = \mas(G)$ whenever $M\ge \mas(G)$.
 This leads to the following corollary.

 \begin{corollary}[Tightness of MAS number] For any graph $G$, if $M\ge \mas(G)$ and $T\ge \mas(G)^3$, one has $\reg_T^\star(G,M) = \Omega(\sqrt{\mas(G)T})$. \end{corollary}

 Corollary \ref{cor:MAS} shows that, the regret change from $\widetilde{\Theta}(\sqrt{\alpha(G)T})$ in multi-armed bandits to $\widetilde{O}(\sqrt{\mas(G)T})$ in contextual bandits \citep{dann2020reinforcement} is in fact not superfluous when there are many contexts.
 In other words, although the \emph{independence number} determines the statistical complexity of multi-armed bandits with graph feedback, the statistical complexity in contextual bandits with many contexts is completely characterized by the \emph{MAS number}.